wagiminator/CH32V003-USB-Joystick/README.md

 python3 -m pip install pyusb
 ```

 Disconnect the USB cable from the USB Joystick.
 Connect the USB Joystick via the 3-pin PROG header to the WCH-LinkE programming device.
-Open a terminal and navigate to the folder with the makefile.
+Open a terminal and navigate to the folder with the *makefile*.
 Run the following command to compile and upload:
 ```
 make flash
 ```

 If you want to just upload the pre-compiled binary, run the following command instead:
 ```
-python3 ./tools/rvprog.py -f <firmware>.bin
+python3 tools/rvprog.py -f bin/<firmware>.bin
 ```

+### Other Operating Systems
+Follow the instructions on [CNLohr's ch32v003fun page](https://github.com/cnlohr/ch32v003fun/wiki/Installation) to set up the toolchain on your respective operating system (for Windows, use WSL).
+Also, install [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb).
+Compile and upload with "make flash".
+Note that I only have Debian-based Linux and have not tested it on other operating systems.

-## Uploading Firmware Binary (Windows/Mac)
+## Uploading pre-compiled Firmware Binary
 WCH offers the free but closed-source software [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) to upload the precompiled hex-file with Windows.
-Select the "WCH-LinkRV" mode in the software, open the .hex file and upload it to the microcontroller.
+Select the "WCH-LinkRV" mode in the software, open the *<firmware>.hex* file in the *bin* folder and upload it to the microcontroller.

 Alternatively, there is a platform-independent open-source tool called minichlink developed by Charles Lohr (CNLohr), which can be found [here](https://github.com/cnlohr/ch32v003fun/tree/master/minichlink).
 It can be used with Windows, Linux and Mac.

 If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb) on your system, you can also use the included Python tool rvprog.py:
 ```
-python3 ./tools/rvprog.py -f <firmware>.bin
+python3 tools/rvprog.py -f bin/<firmware>.bin
 ```

 # References, Links and Notes